ppy/osu-wiki/wiki/Beatmaps/en.md

 - No [pp](/wiki/pp) will be awarded.
 - All scores will be deleted when the creator updates the beatmap.

-This status will give these beatmaps a leaderboard.
+This status will give those beatmaps a leaderboard.

 To get a beatmap in the loved status, see the forum post: [Get your beatmap Loved!](https://osu.ppy.sh/forum/t/549835).